 Kitty-proof your home.
 Remove dangerous chemicals, poisonous plants, sharp objects, small toys, and plastic bags from your cat’s reach.
 If there are plastic bags in the trash, cut both ends of the bag as a precaution.
 Unplug paper shredders to prevent accidents.
 Make sure there are no dangling cables around.
 Keep the toilet lid closed.

 Enrich the environment.
 Scratch posts, toys to keep, window posts, and quiet resting places are a start.
 You can leave the TV or the radio on for entertainment.
 Hiding food or treats around the house will also keep your cat busy while you’re away.
+Set up your pet cam so you will be able to check in on your cat from time to time.

 Leaving a Kitten Home Alone